State Authorization Policies

 The US Department of Education requires that any institution offering distance education programs to students outside of its home state to acquire authorization from the states in which students are located.

-Loyola University New Orleans is approved by Louisiana to participate in the National Council for State Authorization Reciprocity Agreements.
-NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+Loyola University New Orleans has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
+The SARA – State Authorization Reciprocity Agreement initiative is a voluntary, regional approach to state oversight of postsecondary distance education.
 The reciprocity allows Loyola to offer its online programs in member states which include the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and all states except California.

-Currently, California does not require out-of-state non-profit accredited institutions like Loyola to register online programs without a physical presence.
+Currently, California does not require out-of-state non-profit accredited institutions like Loyola to register online programs without a physical presence with the State.